CaioCeretta/Cod3r/mentoria/fundamentos/paradigms/comments.md

 ## Data vs Data Structure

-○ One important thing to clarify, is that there is a clear difference between what is data and the structures that organize this data.
-For example, we can have multiple numbers, which within the computer it has a structure defined in any given format, number of bits to specify its signal, and so on.
-Therefore, data is one thing and data structures are other.
+One important distinction to clarify is the clear difference between data and the structures that organize this data.
+For example, we can have multiple numbers, and within the computer, each number has a defined structure in a given format (like the number of bits to specify its signal, etc.) Therefore, data is one thing and data structures are another.

-○ For example, Number, Boolean and String are structures, they are the basic blocks of a programming language, and we have more complex structures such as trees, queues, stacks, custom structures (like objects).
+For instance, Number, Boolean and String are data structures—they are the basic building blocks of a programming language.
+We also have more complex structures such as trees, queues, stacks, and custom structures (like objects).

 ● System for a basic school

-  ○ Let's say we talked to a specialist, and ask what the institution needs for the first version
+  Imagine we spoke to a specialist about the institution's needs for the first version of a system:

-    ■ The specialist may tell us that it needs to have the rooms, patrimony, students, professors registration, and what is the relationship between teachers and classrooms, and so on.
+    ○ The specialist might say that the system needs to manage rooms, assets, students, and teacher registrations, and define the relationship between teachers and classrooms.

-    ■ This would demand a data structure that will represent the student, other one that represent a teacher, other one for the classrooms, and so on
+    ○ This would require creating different data structures to represent a student, a teacher, a classroom, and so on

-    ■ Now 'John Doe' who is seven years old, is a data part of the custom structure we've just created, and we should already understand that objects are these structures, ones which uses other kinds of more basic data to compose it.
+    ○ Now 'John Doe' who is seven years old, becomes a piece of data inside the custom structure we just created.
+We should already understand that objects are these structures, where basic data types combine to form more complex structures.

-    Meaning it could exist more complex structures that compose other structures and so on ■ We can have, for example, a responsible for a student, and this responsible can have an address, that is other object/structure which in turn, composes the responsible object.
-It can also be related to other students in the same schools, etc.
+    ○ For example, we might have a guardian object for a student, and this guardian object can have an address, which is another object/structure.
+The guardian object can also be related to other students in the same school, and so on.

-■ Most common paradigms
+● Most common programming paradigms

-  ○ We mainly have three paradigms, created almost 70 years ago and no other new one was created, it may exist new ones but they are built on top of these existing ones.
+  ○ We mainly have three core paradigms, all of which were created almost 70 years ago.
+While new paradigms may emerge they are generally build upon these foundational ones"

   ○ Structured Programming (1970)

-    ■ When thinking about structured or procedural programming, we think of two similar programming languages, which are very similar but they ar not the exact same thing.
-Structured is more about the control structures and procedural is more about procedures / functions.
-However, they are two things that walk alongside and we can think of both in the same paradigm group.
+    ■ When thinking about structured or procedural programming, we often refer to them together.
+While they are not exactly the same, they go hand in hand.
+Structured programming focuses on control flow (like if, while, for) while procedural programming emphasizes procedures o  functions.

-    ■ Functions have inputs (parameters) and outputs, essentially functions have the role of transforming those data and inside this paradigm, it is very common for us to use global data, which means they'll be available to multiple parts of the app and we have it as the main character.
-    In this type of programming, the objective is to transform data — we receive any desired type of data and transform it into something else.
-    Functions can be:
-      □ No inputs: Only the outcome when invoked is important □ Ones that receive a parameter but doesn't return anything: Only processes the argument ■ When thinking of functions, there are multiple variations and relation between functions and inputs.
-In practice we can have a series of functions we can use to transform values and variables like we desire.
-    ■ One example would be a `power` function, it would receive the base and the exponent, and when passing these two parameters it will return us the power, such as 2, 8 that would return 256.
+    ■ In this paradigm:

+    □ Functions have inputs (parameters) and outputs — their role is to transform data.

+    □ It is common to use global variables, which are accessible from different parts of the app.

+    □ Example of functions:
+      - Functions with no inputs: Only their result matters.
+      - Functions that take parameters but return nothing: They simply process the input

+    □ A function like `power(base, exponent)` would return a result such as `power(2, 8) -> 256`
-    ■ We may use it in other paradigms, such as `OOP`, but it comes from structured programming.
+    □ While we also use functions in other paradigms like `OOP` or `FP`, the functional concept comes of transforming data through functions comes from structured programming.

-    ■ One important concept, that came from structured programming, is the execution stack.
+  ○ Key concepts introduced by Structured Programming

+    ■  Execution Stack:
       □ It is the whole application execution pile showing who called who, for us to know that: "oh, the main function called the function x that called function y, which called the function z that returned the error¨.
       □ When there's an error in the stack, it returns to us that giant message full of errors, but inside of it, it shows